 The Jedi Temple is in flames as Vader and the clones kill all the Jedi there, including young children, the sole witness to the atrocity is Senator Bail Organa (Jimmy Smits) who went to the Temple to see what was happening.
 Organa later sends Obi-Wan a holographic message warning about him the slaughter and to meet with survivors at certain coordinates.
 Meanwhile, Vader goes home and lies to Padmé that the Jedi tried to overthrow the Republic.
 Then he leaves her for his mission to go to Mustafar and end the war.

-Obi-Wan and Yoda meet at Organa’s ship and end of republicplot to return to the Temple and intercept a broadcast for all surviving Jedi to return to Coruscant.
+Obi-Wan and Yoda meet at Organa’s ship and plot to return to the Temple and intercept a broadcast for all surviving Jedi to return to Coruscant.
 Once they arrive, Obi-Wan is able to change the message into that of a warning.
 From security footage, they learn that Anakin has betrayed them.
 At the same time, Organa and Padmé attend a session in the senate where Palpatine denounces the Jedi and that in order to maintain order he has to reorganize the Republic into a Galactic Empire.
 After viewing the footage, the two Jedi decide to confront Palpatine and Vader.
 Yoda, the stronger of the two, will face Palpatine, while Obi-Wan will confront his former apprentice.
 From there, the two Jedi separate to confront their foes in battles that will literally decide the fate of the galaxy.

 Josh Trank’s directorial career is in serious jeopardy since Fantastic Four has not only flopped, but has become an infamous failure, thanks in part to his ill-conceived tweet on the eve of the troubled film’s release that disavowed it as not his work.
 This added fuel to the fire about his professionalism and merits as a filmmaker.
 These developments have led many to question if he has the right temperament for the business.
 It’s too early to tell how this will play out, but one thing that can’t be denied is that with his first film Chronicle he displayed promising talent with a movie that mashed the superhero and found-footage genres.
 Here is a review.